 Why I went vegan?

-The past 2 years I have really took off my rose tinted glasses and actually delved into learning about where the food on my plate came from and the disconnection that I had with the happy looking cows, pigs and chickens on all the propaganda that they are well looked after to the slab of meat in the supermarket – I had my blinker on as to how they ended up from farm to plate.
+The past 2 years I have really took off my rose tinted glasses and actually delved into learning about where the food on my plate came from and the disconnection that I had with the happy looking cows, pigs and chickens on all the propaganda that they are well looked after, to the slab of meat in the supermarket – I had my blinkers on as to how they ended up from farm to plate.
 And once you see that and make that connection – how you can still eat animal products beggars belief.

 I have not had an easy time eating vegan – I have been eating animal products my whole life, so I knew it wasn’t going to be easy.
 For accountability I own up that I slipped up quite a bit – cheese is an addictive food and one that I miss immensely, and I own up that sometimes I still do, and when I do I am faced with immense guilt, bad stomach pains and an outbreak of I guess hives all over my neck and chest and painful spots on my face.